fastrgv/hbox4/README.md

 ## Usage

-Sokoban puzzles typically come in files containing groups of puzzles, so the user interface assumes that you provide a file-name, and 2 integers representing the total number of puzzles in the file, and the number of the puzzle to be solved.
+Sokoban puzzles typically come in files containing groups of puzzles, so the user interface assumes that you provide a file-name, and 1 integer representing the number of the puzzle to be solved.
 The solver name is "hbox4".

-EG: hbox4 games/Sladkey.sok 50 22
+EG: hbox4 games/Sladkey.sok 22

 is the command to solve level 22 from the file "Sladkey.sok".
 The solution is written as a long string in the terminal window at the end of processing.
 Of course it could be redirected to a file thusly:

-EG: hbox4 games/Sladkey.sok 50 22 > soln.txt
+EG: hbox4 games/Sladkey.sok 22 > soln.txt

 -------------------------------------------------------------
-In addition to the 3 mandatory commandline parameters discussed above, there are 2 more optional ones:
+In addition to the 2 mandatory commandline parameters discussed above, there are 3 more optional ones:

-* (4) [float] MaxGb memory to use, with a default of 7.5 Gb.
+* (3) [float] MaxGb memory to use, with a default of 7.5 Gb.
-* (5) [int] Solution method:
+* (4) [int] Solution method:
 	* 0 (default) quickest solution
 	* 1 more efficient solution [the goal, not always the reality]
 	* 2 No Hungarian Estimator: generally more efficient solutions, sometimes faster.
+* (5) [string] OutputFileName

-EG: hbox4 games/Sladkey.sok 50 22 6.5 1
+EG: hbox4 games/Sladkey.sok 22 6.5 1 sladkey22.txt

-indicates using no more than 6.5 Gb of memory and the efficient solution method.
-But note that the solutions are not always efficient.
+indicates using no more than 6.5 Gb of memory and the efficient! solution method AND to write the output to a file in the current directory named "sladkey22.txt". !But note that the solutions are not always efficient.
 This name merely refers to certain algorithmic choices within the solver which generally tend to produce solutions with fewer moves.

-EG: hbox4 games/Sladkey.sok 50 22
+EG: hbox4 games/Sladkey.sok 22

 indicates using the defaults, i.e. 7.5Gb memory and fastest solution.